Daniel-Legan/weekend-redux-feedback-loop-daniel-legan/notes.md

 on refresh, state is lost

-need to axios POST each form submission to server
+on admin, axios GET each from database

-on review, axios GET each form submission
+[X] onSubmit, axios POST to server, query to database

-onSubmit, axios POST to server, query to database
+use useEffect to show what is in the store when going